 52. Wear Sunscreen

 I’m thinking of one this year.
 I’m going to name my dog Bruno.
 I can’t wait to have it!

 57. Learn A New Culture

 61. Express Yourself Creatively

 I’ve presented you with an extensive list of goals for New Year.

 These goals might lead to long-term changes in your life.

 You don’t have to start with everything.
 Pick one or two.
 After mastering them, go with another one.

-Remember, there is no limit to the number of changes you can make in life.
+Remember, there is no limit to the number of changes you can make.

 Just start somewhere!
 Do you find these goals exciting?
 Share with others!